Wings of Wonder: Crafting a Butterfly-Friendly Garden in Denver

 - Selecting Butterfly-Friendly Plants:

-Choose nectar-rich flowers that cater to the feeding habits of butterflies.
-Favorites include milkweed, coneflowers, lavender, and butterfly bush. - Incorporate host plants specific to butterfly species.
+- Incorporate host plants specific to butterfly species.
 For example, monarch caterpillars rely on milkweed as their sole food source.

 - Embracing Native Plants: